 Rooftop solar and energy storage have been and continue to be one of the most effective and powerful tools to lower customer energy costs, replace inflexible and dirty fossil fuel generation such as the AES coal plant, and decarbonize Oahu's economy.
-Since 1977, HSEA's member companies have led investment in Hawaii's renewable energy transition installing over 94,000 residential and commercial solar systems representing over a gigawatt of renewable production capacity.
-Rooftop solar systems are overwhelmingly the largest contributor to Hawaii's renewable energy portfolio at 44.7%.
-In the City and County of Honolulu alone, we've installed over 64,000 systems representing 774 megawatts of capacity.1 These systems have not only produced clean and cost-effective energy for our island, but they have acted as a buffer against high and volatile global energy prices.
+Since 1977, HSEA's member companies and their customers have led investment in Hawaii's renewable energy transition installing over 94,000 residential and commercial solar systems representing over a gigawatt of renewable production capacity.
+Rooftop solar systems are the largest contributor to Hawaii's renewable energy portfolio at 44.7%.
+In the City and County of Honolulu alone, we've installed over 64,000 systems representing 774 megawatts of capacity.1 These systems have not only produced clean and cost-effective energy for our island, but they have also acted as a buffer against high and volatile global energy prices.
 Increasingly, existing and newly installed systems will provide critical grid services to allow for the cost-effective attainment of the City and State's critical 100% renewable energy mandate and other resilience goals.
-The pioneering Battery Bonus Program, which provides incentives for customers to add battery storage as a reliable system resource, is only the beginning of what is yet to come.2 Going forward with the right set
+The pioneering Battery Bonus Program, which provides incentives for customers to add battery storage for system resource reliability and adequacy, is only the beginning of what is yet to come.2 Going forward with the right set of policies, solar and storage installations will become increasingly